ElenaNKn/ml-zoomcamp-solutions/midterm_project_binary_classification/README.md

 * `train.py` - a python script to train the model
 * `predict.py` - a python script to create a web service on the base of developed final ML model
 * `Dockerfile` - to containerize the developed model
-* `predict_test.py` - a a python file to test and work with the localy deployed  model
+* `predict_test.py` - a a python file to test and work with the locally deployed  model
 * `predict_test_cloud.py` - a python file to test and work with the model, deployed to Google Cloud Platform

 ## **Dataset description**